Rocco Pirozzolo has fireside chat at inaugural International Finance Forum in London

 Lucy and Rocco then discussed the various insurance products available other than adverse costs cover, including anti-avoidance endorsements and deeds of indemnity.
 These, said Rocco, are particularly useful when defendants try to “stifle” claims by applying for security for costs orders.

-Finally, Lucy asked Rocco to outline what factors claimants, lawyers or funders should consider when choosing which ATE insurance provider to use.
+Finally, Lucy asked Rocco to outline what factors claimants, lawyers or funders should consider when choosing which dispute insurance provider to use.